-(Guest Post by Evan from My Journey to Millions)
+(Article today by Evan from My Journey to Millions)

 There seems to be a recent trend as so-called “cool companies” put in a founder’s statement every time they go public.
 For example, when Google went public in 2004, they included the statement, “Don’t be evil.”
 While good, it is not very inspiring.
 However, Facebook’s recent investor statement literally changed my outlook on starting my own additional streams of income.

 He was talking about rolling out new ideas without anything more than the initial rounds of testing.
 If it is good enough for Facebook, it is good enough for me!

 Better to Get Moving on Streams of Income

 Whether we are talking about investment strategies or business idea, I often suffer from paralysis by analysis.
 When I heard that statement from Zuckerberg, however, it completely changed my view on things.
 According to Wikipedia, Analysis Paralysis is when one partakes in: